Italy: The Journey to Their 2006 World Cup Victory

 Was it or wasn't it a penalty, that is the question.

 The foul in extra time that brought down Fabio Grosso in the penalty box would be the deciding factor in an otherwise lackluster performance from the Azzurri.

 Francesco Totti stepped up to take the penalty and delivered a rocket past Australian goalkeeper Mark Schwarzer.

-It has to be said that Italy was lucky with their draws leading up to the semifinal, as they encountered two of the weakest nations who made it past the group stage—Australia and Ukraine.
+It has to be said that Italy were lucky with their draws leading up to the semifinal, as they encountered two of the weakest nations to make it past the group stage—Australia and Ukraine.

 Finally, the World Cup match when Luca Toni broke loose.

-After failing to score in the competition, the hulking Italian striker took advantage of a very average Ukrainian defense and scored the brace which would spearhead his nation past the quarterfinals and into a nightmare matchup against the host nation Germany.
+After having failed to score in the competition to date, the hulking Italian striker took advantage of a very average Ukrainian defense and scored the brace which would spearhead his nation past the quarterfinals and into a nightmare matchup against host nation Germany.

 (The above video remains my personal all-time favorite.
 The two most emotional minutes I have ever spent as a football fan.)

 Another clean sheet, this time against the host nation.